Use the Export and Import utilities in Oracle Data Pump to migrate data from one database to another.

 http://support.oracle.com to obtain the latest patchsets

-You can obtain a downward-compatible dump file using Data Pump.
+You can obtain a downward-compatible dump file by using Oracle Data Pump.

 When you use Oracle Data Pump with the downgrade process, the Oracle Database release to which you downgrade must be no more than one release earlier than the release from which you are downgrading.

-Use one of the following Data Pump Export methods to obtain a downward-compatible dump file:
+Use one of the following Oracle Data Pump Export methods to obtain a downward-compatible dump file:

-Use the Data Pump Export utility with DOWNGRADE using the NETWORK_LINK parameter with the VERSION parameter.
+Use the Oracle Data Pump Export utility with

 If you raise the compatibility level after you install the new release of Oracle Database, so that it uses features from the new release, then objects that use those new features cannot be downgraded.
-For example, if you use the long identifiers available with Oracle Database 18c, then objects with those long identifiers cannot be downgraded.
-After the downgrade, when you try to import those objects, and the Data Pump Import utility attempts to recreate objects that use long identifiers, you receive an error.
+After the downgrade, when you try to import those objects, and the Oracle Data Pump Import utility attempts to recreate objects using features only available in later releases, you receive an error.